Japan: Ancient Temples, Bullet Trains, and the Best Food on Earth

 How Much Does Japan Cost?

-Not as brutal as you’ve heard.
-Here’s what to actually budget for.
+Not as brutal as you've heard.
+Here's what to actually budget for, in pounds with dollars and euros alongside.

 Backpacker